-- i.
-Fuel wood requirements of local population will be met from this zone at present but efforts may be made to gradually wean them away from such dependency from the core zone. - ii.
-Portions of this zone will be opened for tourism, like the areas on the bunds and embankments. - iii.
-Inlet channel connecting the sanctuary will be given a suitable gradient either by desilting or by deepening at selected places. - iv.
-Inlet channel will be monitored to prevent possible draining of water by agriculturists to the fields on either side of the channel. - v.
-A plan and methodology to desilt the tank will be devised so as to increase open surface of water and to reduce too much variation in depth. - vi.
+- Fuel wood requirements of local population will be met from this zone at present but efforts may be made to gradually wean them away from such dependency from the core zone. - 2.
+Portions of this zone will be opened for tourism, like the areas on the bunds and embankments.

+- 3. Inlet channel connecting the seasonal river 'Vaigai' to the sanctuary will be given a suitable gradient either by desilting or by deepening at selected places. - 4.
+Inlet channel will be monitored to prevent possible draining of water by agriculturists to the fields on either side of the channel. - 5.
+A plan and methodology to desilt the tank will be devised so as to increase open surface of water and to reduce too much variation in depth.

 Grasses will be planted on slopes of bunds facing towards tank.
-Local varieties such as Cynodondactylon and Eremopogonfoveolatusare preferred.
+Local varieties such as Cynodon dactylon and Eremopogan fevealatus may be preferred.